Alidade Online Discussion

 Welcome to the Alidade Online Discussion.
-Since March 2001, more than 2,000 collaborators have exchanged over 6,800 messages in a collective exploration of the dramatic changes facing the military community.
-Tom Ricks of the Washington Post estimates that the most interesting messages on the Alidade Online Discussion get forwarded to tens of thousands of additional readers.
+Since March 2001, more than 2,000 collaborators have exchanged thousands messages in a collective exploration of the dramatic changes facing the military community.
+The journalist Tom Ricks estimates that the most interesting messages on the Alidade Online Discussion get forwarded to tens of thousands of additional readers.
 Major themes include:

 - Information Age Innovation and transformation in the defense industry

 - The Global War on Terrorism

 - Strategy and policy in the Information Age

 The Alidade Online Discussion continues to be one of the largest public military communities online, and brings correspondents together in cyberspace from such geographically and culturally displaced areas as Singapore, South Africa, Australia, Sweden and Hungary.
 Of course, the US military is heavily represented.

 Direct e-mail: Each message in the discussion will be sent directly to your e-mail inbox, and you can respond directly with your e-mail software (such as Outlook or Entourage).

 Digest: A daily e-mail containing a digest of each day’s traffic will be sent to your e-mail inbox.
 You can then cut-and-paste the specific e-mail you want to respond to from the digest into your response e-mail.
 This cuts down on traffic but adds a few more steps.
 Also, the discussion threads in digest e-mails are a little harder to follow.